Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Rapid Literature Review

 Initially, to retrieve all papers that could be related to our subject, we constructed the following query: "explainable recommendation" OR "explaining recommendations" OR ("explanations" AND "recommender systems") OR ("explanation" AND "recommendation") OR ("explanation" AND "recommendation" AND "user trials").
 These terms were searched for in the entire document (not just the titles) of conference papers and journal papers and were filtered by publication year ranging from 2015 to 2025.\looseness=-1

-We used the search engines of the Association for Computing Machinery (ACM) Digital Library \footnote{https://dl.acm.org/}; the Institute of Electrical and Electronics Engineers (IEEE) Xplore engine \footnote{https://ieeexplore.ieee.org/Xplore/home.jsp}; Elsevier's Science Direct engine\footnote{https://www.sciencedirect.com/} and Springer Nature Link\footnote{https://link.springer.com/}.
-We extracted the 30 most cited papers for each of these engines from the query.
-On Xplore, Science Direct and Springer Nature Link, we used the ``relevance'' criteria of the search engines that uses different criteria to return the ranking of papers, such as: matching of the search term with the document terms, importance of the congress\slash journal and number of citations.
-In addition, to cover new research in the field of explanations and guarantee that our analysis is not biased towards older papers, which are likely to have more citations, we also extracted the top 15 most recent papers from each search engine.
-In total, 180 papers were initially obtained. \looseness=-1
+We used the search engines of the Association for Computing Machinery (ACM) Digital Library \footnote{\url{https://dl.acm.org/}}; the Institute of Electrical and Electronics Engineers (IEEE) Xplore engine \footnote{\url{https://ieeexplore.ieee.org/Xplore/home.jsp}}; Elsevier's Science Direct engine\footnote{\url{https://www.sciencedirect.com/}} and Springer Nature Link\footnote{\url{https://link.springer.com/}}.
+We extracted the 30 most cited papers from each search engine.
+On IEEE Xplore, ScienceDirect, and Springer Nature Link, we used the search engines’ ``relevance'' ranking, which considers factors such as matching of search terms with document content, the importance of the journal or conference, and the number of citations.
+To capture recent research and reduce bias toward older, highly cited papers, we extracted the 15 most recent papers from each search engine.
+This process resulted in a total of 180 papers.\looseness=-1

+The search query was built with specific keywords to primarily explore how explanation algorithms were evaluated offline, regardless of whether user trials were conducted, and helped us answer \ac{RQ}1.
+Initially, the last term of our search query ("explanation" AND "recommendation" AND "user trials") was not included in our rapid literature review, however, after reviewing the preliminary results from the search engines, we added this term because no papers on online studies were found.
+This occurs because user studies are more time-consuming than offline experiments in terms of development, as they require analyzing participant interactions with an implemented platform that generates explanations for recommendations \cite{nunes2017systematic}.\looseness=-1

-After this initial search, we applied some exclusion criteria.
-We removed: survey papers; papers that mentioned a query term but were out of the scope of this literature review; perspective papers; papers that propose new datasets for explainable recommendation; prefaces of special issues; and books.
-This resulted in 103 papers for the literature review analysis. \looseness=-1
+After this initial search, we applied exclusion criteria and removed the following: survey papers, since we found no similar literature review paper on the offline evaluation of explanations in \ac{RS}; papers that mentioned a query term but were not about explanations for \ac{RS}; perspective papers; papers proposing new datasets for explainable recommendation; prefaces of special issues; and books.
+This resulted in 103 papers for the literature review analysis \looseness=-1

 Figure \ref{fig:year} illustrates the distribution of articles over the years.
 Most of the manuscripts were published between 2023 and 2025, but the years between 2018 and 2020 are also fairly well represented. \looseness=-1